mrkline/promptoglyph/README.md

 ## Why is it called promptoglyph?

-It's a prompt that gives the current <em>d</em>irectory.
-Or it's a prompt written in [D](http://dlang.org).
+It was originally called `promptd` because it is a *prompt* that gives the current <em>d</em>irectory and is written in [D](http://dlang.org).
-Or I suck at naming things.
-Take your pick.
+But someone made the valid point that the name implies a daemon, so I went with promptoglyph.
+Cheesy, but according to a cursory Google search, unique.

 ## How do I get it?